What are Reciprocal links?

 Anh Nguyen: There are two things to consider when it comes to reciprocal links:

-2. And a number of reciprocal links in your overall link profile.
+- And several reciprocal links in your overall link profile.

 If you have a handful of reciprocal links from trustworthy sites, then they are — without a doubt, valid.
 Even better if those are from on-topic and relevant sites, they will give you some nifty link juices, authority, and traffic.
 Even Google knows it’s impossible to not have any reciprocal links.
 What they don’t want are folks who game their system and go on a spree of black hat link-building while not providing enough value to their audience.